FionaGuerin/plantestic/README.md

 We pass this grammar to Xtext.

 #### qvto-cli
-The repository [qvto-cli](https://github.com/mrcalvin/qvto-cli)demonstrates how QVT operations can be performed without Eclipse.
+The repository [qvto-cli](https://github.com/mrcalvin/qvto-cli) demonstrates how QVT operations can be performed without Eclipse.

 ### Literature
 #### Standalone Parsing with Xtext